qri-io/rfcs/text/0012-CLI-commands.md

   -f, --file string       dataset data file (yaml or json) -h, --help              help for save
   -m, --message string    commit message for save
-  -p, --publish           publish this dataset to the registry
+  -p, --no-publish        do not publish this dataset to the registry
       --secrets strings   transform secrets as comma separated key,value,key,value,... sequence -t, --title string      title of commit message for save
 ```